Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 2. Severe swelling of the face;

-4. Rashes and blisters that have no fluid;
+4. Rashes and blisters that don't have fluid

 5. Nasal congestion;